zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Types: SNS, SQS, Lambda Function

+> 例题
+>
+> A company's application integrates with multiple software-as-a-service (SaaS) sources for data collection.
+The company runs Amazon EC2 instances to receive the data > and to upload the data to an Amazon S3 bucket for analysis.
+The same EC2 instance that receives and uploads the data also sends a notification to the user when an upload is complete.
+The company has noticed slow application performance and wants to improve the performance as much as possible.
+> Which solution will meet these requirements with the LEAST operational overhead?
+>
+> A. Create an Auto Scaling group so that EC2 instances can scale out.
+Configure an S3 event notification to send events to an Amazon Simple Notification Service (Amazon SNS) topic when the upload to the S3 bucket is complete.
+>
+> B. Create an Amazon AppFlow flow to transfer data between each SaaS source and the S3 bucket.
+Configure an S3 event notification to send events to an Amazon Simple > Notification Service (Amazon SNS) topic when the upload to the S3 bucket is complete.
+>
+> C. Create an Amazon EventBridge (Amazon CloudWatch Events) rule for each SaaS source to send output data.
+Configure the S3 bucket as the rule's target.
+Create a second EventBridge (Cloud Watch Events) rule to send events when the upload to the S3 bucket is complete.
+Configure an Amazon Simple Notification Service (Amazon  SNS) topic as the second rule's target.
+>
+> D. Create a Docker container to use instead of an EC2 instance.
+Host the containerized application on Amazon Elastic Container Service (Amazon ECS).
+Configure Amazon CloudWatch Container Insights to send events to an Amazon Simple Notification Service (Amazon SNS) topic when the upload to the S3 bucket is complete.

 ## 160 S3 Requester pays

 In general ,bucket owners pay for all Amazon S3 storage and data transfer costs associated with their bucket